Kyrobi/Cynagen/Wiki-Pages/Architech.md

 **PvP Arena**

-Soft has came on with an alt onto Cynagen to get "inspired" and build the spawn on her own server.
+Soft has came on with an alt onto Cynagen to get "inspired" by copying Cynagen's PvP arena onto her own server.

 Cynagen's PvP arena: